Solomon R. Guggenheim Foundation: Hilla Rebay and early years

 Solomon R. Guggenheim, a member of a wealthy mining family, began collecting works of the old masters in the 1890s.
 He retired from his business in 1919 to devote more time to art collecting.
 In 1926, at age 66, he met artist Hilla von Rebay, who was commissioned by Guggenheim's wife, Irene Rothschild, to paint his portrait.
 Rebay introduced him to European avant-garde art, in particular abstract art that she felt had a spiritual and utopian aspect (non-objective art).
 Guggenheim completely changed his collecting strategy.
 In 1930, the two visited Wassily Kandinsky's studio in Dessau, Germany, and Guggenheim began to purchase Kandinsky's work.
 The same year, Guggenheim began to display the collection to the public at his apartment in the Plaza Hotel in New York City.
 Guggenheim's purchases continued with the works of Rudolf Bauer, Fernand Léger, Robert Delaunay, and great artists who were not of the non-objective school, such as Marc Chagall, Jean Metzinger, Albert Gleizes, Pablo Picasso and László Moholy-Nagy.
+Pieces from the collection were first shown outside New York City in 1936, when the Gibbes Museum of Art in Charleston, South Carolina, displayed 128 of the collection's paintings.